MalwareWerewolf/WerewolfSuperUtils.js/README.md

 Simply copy these files into your `static` folder and link them in your config.

-## remove-disqus-ads.js
+## hide-disqus-ads.js

-This script is currently working with the latest Disqus version, if it finds an iframe tag which contains ads inside the disqus_thread, it removes it.
+This script is currently working with the latest Disqus version, if it finds an iframe tag which contains ads inside the disqus_thread, it hides it.

 Depending how Disqus will be updated, this script will need to be updated as well in order to hide the ads on the website.